Cook smarter

 Marinade

-A seasoned liquid mixture of acid, oil, and aromatics used to flavor and tenderize food before cooking.
-Marinades work by denaturing surface proteins and infusing flavor, but they only penetrate a few millimeters deep.
+A marinade is a seasoned liquid mixture of acid, oil, and aromatics used to flavor food before cooking β€” it denatures surface proteins and infuses flavor, but only penetrates 1-2 mm deep, so it works best for thin cuts marinated 30 minutes to overnight.

 For years I marinated chicken overnight thinking longer was always better.
 The result was always the same: the outside turned weirdly soft and chalky while the center tasted the same as unseasoned meat.
 Once I learned that marinades barely penetrate past the surface, I changed my approach entirely.
 Shorter times, stronger flavors, and a brine for when I actually need moisture deep in the meat.